fvwmorg/fvwmorg.github.io/Wiki/DefaultConfig/index.md

 The default config sets the behaviour of windows that are moved or resized to the values we know from other window managers, a kind of what you see is what you get.
-Fvwm has another mode, in which the window and its contents are not dynamically moved or resized, but only after the window as been put in its new place or its new shape respectively.
+Fvwm3 has another mode, in which the window and its contents are not dynamically moved or resized, but only after the window as been put in its new place or its new shape respectively.
 When moving or resizing, you see what the comments in the default config call "a wired frame" and the man page "rubber-band".